I didn’t expect Valentine’s Day to be so painful.

-I’d walked into my grocery store for a couple of ingredients needed for that night’s dinner, mindlessly unaware it was February 14, when the scene caught me short.
+I’d walked into my grocery store for a couple of ingredients needed for that night’s dinner, mindlessly unaware after our busy day that it was February 14, when the scene inside caught me short.

-The store was packed with shoppers — mostly male – picking up a last-minute Valentine’s gift.
+The store teemed with shoppers picking up their last-minute Valentine’s gift.

-As I walked into the store, men in dress shirts and ties from a day at the office were walking out with bouquets and balloons.
-The store was awash with pink and red and getting to my needed ingredients meant passing through stands of flowers, tables stacked with Valentine cupcakes and cookie cakes, and bins filled with assorted boxed chocolates.
+Even as I walked into the store, men in dress shirts and ties from a day at the office were walking out with bouquets and balloons.
+The store was awash with pink and red and getting to my needed ingredients meant passing through stands of flowers, tables stacked with Valentine’s Day cupcakes and cookie cakes, and bins filled with assorted boxed chocolates.

-Taking a short cut to the back of the store, I passed the card aisle which turned out to be a poor choice.
+I took a short cut to the back of the store through the card aisle of all places, a poor choice if you want to avoid Valentine’s Day hurt.

 I’d gotten used to single mom life.
 The raw pain from becoming a sudden young widow had softened along with the scary unfamiliarity of doing things alone.

-But running headfirst into the world of all things Valentine, love and couples messed with me and I left the grocery store with a fresh wave of loss.
+But running headfirst into the world of all things Valentine, love and couples messed with me and I left the grocery store engulfed in a fresh wave of loss.

 Being one in a world of two is hard.